webdcr/MusicLibrarySorter/README.md

 `./libSort -a inputDir outputDir`

 In addition to sorting, this script can add music to your Apple Music Library, if you set the `-a` option.
+If the given file already exists in your library **at the exact same path**, it will not be added as a duplicate.

 ## Limitations